jn1118/CSE-230-Final-Project/README.md

 - Qipeng Xu, A59011253, github: QipengXu;
 - Jiangnan Xu, A14534652, github: jn1118

-We are going to build up a Gomoku game using Haskell, which is going to be displayed on the terminal and allow two users to play simultaneously.
+We are going to build up a minesweeper game using Haskell, which is going to be displayed on the terminal and allow one users to play.

 Description:
-The size of the board is 15 x 15, which is empty initially.
+The size of the board is n x n, n depends on the difficulty the user chooses.
-Our game allows two players to play together, one uses black stone, which is controlled by the up, down, left, right on the keyboard.
-The other user uses white stones, which are controlled by the W, S, A, D on the keyboard.

-Rules of play: Players alternate turns placing a stone of their color on an empty intersection.
-Black goes first.
-The winner is the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.
+Our game is a single-player puzzle video game.
+The objective of the game is to clear a square board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighbouring mines in each field.

+Rules of play: The game is played by revealing squares of the grid by clicking or otherwise indicating each square.
+If a square containing a mine is revealed, the player loses the game.
+If no mine is revealed, a digit is instead displayed in the square, indicating how many adjacent squares contain mines; if no mines are adjacent, the square becomes blank, and all adjacent squares will be recursively revealed.
+The player uses this information to deduce the contents of other squares and may either safely reveal each square or mark the square as containing a mine.

 Basic functionalities we are going to implement:
-1. Users can use those four keys mentioned above to move on the board and select which place they want to put their stones.
-Then, they can press shift(for black stone) or return(for white stone) to put the stones on the intersections using.
+1. Users can use those four keys mentioned above to move on the board and select which grid they want to reveal.
+Then, they can press d or f to reveal a mine or flag a bomb.

-2. When the first player forms an unbroken chain of five stones horizontally, vertically, or diagonally, there will be a pop-up window announcing who is the winner and the game is over.
-3. There will be a reset button that will reset the board to empty, which will also restart the game.
+2. If a grid doesn't contain a bomb and it is reveal, a number will be shown to indicate how many adjacent bomb.
+If the number is 0, adjacent grid will be revealed **recursively**.

+3. The game will record time a user uses.
+And a rank will be displayed to show all best records.

 Further functionalities we are going to implement:
+1. Reduced Uncertainty: the first grid chosen doesn't contain a bomn.
-1. Use cursor to select the place they want to put the stones
+2. Use cursor to select the grid they want to reveal or add flag.
-2. Give user a hint (how to place the stone) or a warning that the opponent is going to win
-3. Undo the table to the last status (ask for two players’ confirmation)

 Library we are going to use: Brick